Artist statement

 2013 ’Artist Film Fortnight: ‘Joints in Associative Scenes’, screening curated by Katherine Fishman, The Lombard Method, Birmingham.

-2012 ’Cultural Embassies’, Maribor 2012 European Capital of Culture, group exhibition, Vetrinj Mansion, Maribor, Slovenia.
+2012 ’Cultural Embassies’, group exhibition, Vetrinj Mansion, Maribor, Slovenia.

 2020 ’As Parts’, poetry edition in collaboration with Jessica Jane Charleston, self published.